Mohammed-Aali/6.0001-Introduction-to-Computer-Science-and-Programming-in-Python/README.md

-# CS-related
+# MIT-related
-this is a cs-related repo.
+this is a MIT courses related repo.
 Its meant as a place to hold cs related things I did.